Foosball Table Light – Improve Your Game

 There is nothing worse in Foosball than playing in a dark environment, where you cannot see your men or the ball well.
 Alternatively, light glaring off the table and blinding you is just as bad.
-So just what is the best type of Lighting for a Foosball Table, and would have the wrong levels of light have any ad-verse effects at all?
+So just what is the best type of Foosball Table Light? and would have the wrong levels of light have any ad-verse effects at all?

 Playing foosball under a dim light will not worsen your vision in any way, or cause you any long term adverse eye conditions.
 It will, however, cause your eyes to tire faster, meaning you may not be able to play comfortably for as long.
 So being able to see the ball easily will allow you to play your best game!

 There are several ways to improve the lighting on your foosball table, depending on your budget, and how much you want to alter the room that houses your Foosball table.
 From installing the correct ambient room lights, hanging lamps over the game, or using standing lamps, there are several ways to get the light right!